OrionExplorer/dcpam/src/DCPAM_RDP/README.md

   * possibility to run outside the DCPAM server

 ![Architecture overview](https://raw.githubusercontent.com/OrionExplorer/dcpam/master/docs/rdp.png)
+Example of DCPAM Transform process scalability:
+* Multiple DCPAM ETL engine nodes can be run within single Data Warehouse.
+* Each DCPAM ETL instance can trigger unlimitend number of local and remote (through DCPAM RDP) data transformation scripts/applications.
+* Each DCPAM ETL instance can use dedicated Staging Area node (local or remote).
+* Many DCPAM Database nodes can be encapsulated into single data access point by DCPAM WDS.
+* DCPAM ETL, Staging Area, DCPAM Database and DCPAM WDS can run on single server as well!

 #### Compilation (Linux)
 > Before attempt to compile, please adjust `ORACLE_DEP` paths in `makefile`.